53rd Annual Course on Labor Law and Labor Arbitration

-Join co-chairs Dean Douglas E. Ray (St. Thomas University School of Law) and John Harper, Esq.
-(Haynes and Boone, LLP) for this intensive basic course on labor law and labor arbitration.
+Join co-chairs Professor Douglas E. Ray (St. Thomas University School of Law) and A. John Harper III (Littler Mendelson P.C. ) for this intensive basic course on labor law and labor arbitration.

 - Practical guide for the practice of labor law

 - Designed to fully satisfy the Texas Board of Legal Specialization requirement of NLRA credit for current application period

 Download the Brochure (pdf)For more details, download the online brochure.

 - $1195/$1245 - Government / Non-Profit / Academic Employee

 - $345/$395 - Attend Friday classes & lunch only